 Nothing is more convenient than a Juice Plus+ Complete nutrition bar if you need a quick snack.
 Available in two delicious flavors – Dark Chocolate + Fig and Tart Cherry + Honey – they’re packed with protein and fiber.
 They are low-glycemic (meaning they won’t cause your blood sugar to shoot up), gluten-free, non-dairy, and vegeterian.

 Schools all across the country are gearing up for students to return in the next month or two.
 And while most families are busy getting school supplies ready and buying new clothes, how much thought is given to making sure kids are healthy enough to learn?
-Here are some steps to make sure you are setting your family up for a healthy year.
+Here are some steps to make sure you are setting your family up for a healthy school year.

 3 Steps for a Healthy School Year